karthikrangasai/anton/docs/source/getting_started.md

-# pyyamlconf
+# anton

-`pyyamlconf` is a Python library for auto instantiating yaml definitions to user defined dataclasses.
+`anton` is a Python library for auto instantiating yaml definitions to user defined dataclasses.

 Avoid boilerplate code of yaml loading and specific runtime type checking before the objects are created.